thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_REST.desc.md

 | Update            | `200`           | `application/json`    | `{ name: 'Don' }`      |
 | Destroy           | `200`           | `application/json`    | `{ name: 'Don' }`      |

-A **safe** REST action is one that doesn't modify a resource.
+A **safe** REST action is one that doesn't modify any resources.
 Which REST actions from the above example are safe?

-An **idempotent** REST action is one that will produce the same result no matter how many times it is repeated.
-Which REST actions from the above example are idempotent?

 ## How do you build a RESTful Express server?